 Mardi Gras is known for its carnival atmosphere, partying, and ‘throws’.
-The throws are usually beaded necklaces, doubloons, and other trinkets that are tossed to spectators from floats in the New Orleans parade.
+The throws are usually beaded necklaces, doubloons, and other trinkets that are tossed to spectators from floats in parades.
+Some of the most famous U.S. Mardi Gras parades are in New Orleans.

-There are millions of pounds of beads used in the celebration every year, and although most of those necklaces are made of plastic, their colors shine because they also contain metals.
+There are millions of pounds of beads used in the celebration every year, over 25 million pounds in New Orleans alone according to Parade.com; and although most of those necklaces are made of plastic, their colors shine because they also contain metals.
 Many of the inexpensive necklaces are comprised of MOT (Molded on Thread) beads, which are then applied with a metallic finish.
 The beads are either dipped in paint, or the paint is sprayed on the bead.

-The metallic acrylic paint is created by taking a binder made of acrylic polymer resin and water and combining it with powdered metal and pigment to provide the desired color.
-Iron oxide, stainless steel, mica and other reflective rock powders may also be added.
-Titanium dioxide is added to make light move around and through the pigment and back off the titanium dioxide so that a shiny look is achieved.* Other metallics used include bronze, aluminum, copper or gold powders, and silver pastes containing aluminum powder or flakes.
+The metallic acrylic paint* is created by taking a binder made of acrylic polymer resin and water and combining it with powdered metals, pastes or flakes — including bronze, aluminum, copper, gold silver, and aluminum.
+Pigments are added for color.
+Iron oxide, stainless steel, mica and other rock powders may also be added for a reflective quality, while titanium dioxide can give the beads a shiny look.
 In the past, many of these cheap beads contained toxic metals, like lead (Pb) and cadmium (Cd) and were banned.
 Unfortunately, despite the U.S. Consumer Product Safety Commission’s (CPSC) limits of lead in children’s products to under 100ppm, there are still some beads out there that contain higher concentrates of those dangerous heavy metals and should be avoided.
-(Portable XRF analyzers are helpful in screening consumer products for lead and other toxic metals.)
+(Read below to learn how Portable XRF analyzers are helpful in screening consumer products for lead and other toxic metals.)

 The more expensive metallic beads have a metal surface coating, commonly made of nickel-plated brass, yellow brass, gilding metal, copper, or sometimes gun metal.
 These beads are typically used for unique jewelry necklaces, decorative chains, and crafting.
 Metal-lined beads are clear or transparent glass over a real metal, like silver, or metallic colored lining, and are used because they offer an inner shine and sparkle as they catch the light.
 Even more expensive necklaces can contain precious metal beads but would be worn at a fancy ball, never thrown in a parade.